40476/presentations-NG/README.md

-# Minetest Presentations
+# Minetest Presentations NG
-A mod for minetest that allows displaying images downloadable at runtime.
+A continuation of the original with various improvements of my own

-It servers two main purpuses:
+It servers two main purposes:
 1. Displaying images ingame, for the use in virtual exhibitions/galleries or simply for decoration.
 2. Holding virtual presentations.